InderParmar/aeroguard-customs/ProjectPlan.md

 # AeroGuard Customs: Functional and Non-Functional Requirements

+## Business Case

+### Executive Summary

+AeroGuard Customs addresses a growing demand for enhanced efficiency, security, and accuracy in customs inspections and duty estimations at international airports and border crossings.
+Leveraging embedded AI technology integrated into a portable hardware system, AeroGuard Customs identifies and categorizes items in passenger luggage, significantly streamlining inspection processes, reducing operational costs, and mitigating risks associated with human error and revenue loss.

+### Problem Statement

+Traditional customs inspection processes rely heavily on manual checking and passenger declarations, which are prone to errors, underreporting, and inconsistent enforcement.
+This leads to lost revenue, security risks, long passenger wait times, and inefficient utilization of customs resources.

+### Project Scope Evolution

+The project originally began as Tap Cart, designed as a smart shopping cart leveraging embedded AI and cloud services to automate the retail checkout process.
+It utilized an ESP32 camera module, Firebase cloud integration, and a YoloV8 object detection model to recognize items in a shopping cart and calculate their total price, providing a frictionless shopping experience.

+However, after guidance from the program chair and professors emphasizing alignment with the theme of assisting immigrants or vulnerable travelers, the project evolved into AeroGuard Customs.
+This pivot retains the technical architecture and engineering foundation of the original Tap Cart system, significantly shifting its functional purpose from retail checkout to airport security and customs inspection.

+### Proposed Solution

+AeroGuard Customs introduces an AI-driven embedded system that automatically scans luggage contents using high-resolution imaging and advanced object-detection models.
+Key features include:

+  - Real-time luggage scanning with an ESP32-based embedded system and OV2640/OV5460 camera.

+  - Cloud-based AI detection (TensorFlow/YoloV8) to categorize items as taxable, restricted, or hazardous.

+  - Immediate computation of estimated customs duties and automated logging.

+  - Secure RFID/NFC activation ensuring authorized access.

+### Strategic Alignment

+The project aligns with airport authorities' strategic goals by:

+ - Enhancing operational efficiency through automation.

+- Improving accuracy and compliance in duty assessments.

+- Strengthening security by accurately identifying hazardous or prohibited items.

+- Improving traveler experience by reducing wait times and inspection intrusiveness.

+### Benefits and Opportunities

+- Operational Efficiency: Reduction in manual labor, inspection time, and queue lengths.

+- Revenue Protection: Enhanced duty collection accuracy and reduced evasion.

+- Security Enhancement: Real-time identification of security threats.

+- Scalability and Adaptability: Modular design adaptable to various international compliance standards and airport sizes.

+### Financial Analysis

+- Initial Investment: Relatively low-cost setup, leveraging existing embedded hardware (ESP32) and cloud infrastructure (Firebase).

+- Cost Savings: Significant reduction in labor costs and decreased losses due to duty evasion.

+- Revenue Increase: Improved accuracy in duty collection potentially increases revenue significantly.

+- Return on Investment (ROI): Expected ROI within 12-18 months, given reduced labor costs and increased customs duty collection accuracy.

+---

 ## Functional Requirements:

 1. **User Authentication:**
+   * RFID/NFC-based activation system.
    * Secure access limited to authorized customs officers.

 2. **Image Capture and Processing:**